Mental capacity and planning for the future

 It will only be used if you can’t make or communicate a decision for yourself.
 The legal name is an Advance Decision to Refuse Treatment, and it’s also sometimes called a ‘Living Will’ or an ‘Advance Directive’.

 Advance Decisions are legally binding in England and Wales, as long as they meet certain requirements.
 This means that if a healthcare professional knows you’ve made an Advance Decision, they have to follow it.
 If they ignore an Advance Decision then they could be taken to court.

 There is no set form for making an Advance Decision.
-Compassion in Dying provides further information on Advance Decisions, free forms or you can make one online using their free website: www.mydecisions.org.uk
+Compassion in Dying provides further information on Advance Decisions.
+They also provide free templates or you can make one online using their free website: www.mydecisions.org.uk

-An Advance Statement allows you to record your wishes, feelings, beliefs and values in case you later become unwell and need care or medical treatment.
+An Advance Statement allows you to record your wishes, feelings, beliefs and values in case you need care or medical treatment later in life.